-Commercial electricity use decreased 12.6% between 2005 and 2012; however, emissions decreased by only 8%.
-Residential electricity use increased by about 5.7% but emissions increased by more than 11%.
-The difference between the change in activity data and emissions data is due to the emission factor used for electricity for 2005 and 2012.
+Commercial electricity use decreased nearly 21% between 2005 and 2012; however, emissions decreased by less than 17%.
+Residential electricity use declined by about 3% but emissions increased by 2%.
+These changes are due to the emission factor used for electricity for 2005 and 2012.
 Emission factors convert activity data into GHG emissions and electricity emission factors vary annually based on how electricity is generated by the electricity provider (i.e., the amount of renewables, natural gas, coal, etc.).
-In 2005, Southern California Edison (SCE) generated electricity that resulted in an emission factor of $669.7 \text{ CO}2\text{e}$.
-In 2012, SCE's electricity generation
+In 2005, Southern California Edison (SCE) generated electricity that resulted in an emission factor of 669.7 CO2e.
+In 2012, SCE's electricity generation resulted in an emission factor of 705.0 CO2e.
+Therefore, a kilowatt-hour of electricity used in 2012 emitted more GHGs than a kilowatt-hour of electricity used in 2012 emitted more based on changes to SCE's emission factors, which the City cannot directly affect, or through changes in usage, which can be affected by changes in local policy, outreach, or incentive programs.